 The PIN is where the story stops being merely annoying and becomes professionally embarrassing.
 A customer reports a phishing attempt involving real reservation details.
 The reported scam asks the customer to trust an external channel and verify payment information.
 Booking.com’s official response then asks the customer to send the confirmation number and reservation PIN by ordinary email.
 Worse, Booking.com’s own traveller safety page appears to normalise exactly this distinction: reservation ID and PIN may be requested by Customer Service.
 This is not a minor support flaw.
 It is security awareness training written backwards.

 Of course, the reservation PIN is not a credit card CVV and it is not the password to the Booking.com account.
 That defence is technically true and practically weak.
 Together with the confirmation number, the PIN helps identify and access the reservation context.
-It gives legitimacy to whoever has it.
-It may help someone discuss the booking with support or the accommodation.
+It gives legitimacy to whoever has it, and may allow that person to modify or even cancel the booking.
 In a phishing case where real reservation details may already be circulating, asking for the remaining access detail by email is exactly the wrong habit to create.

 The email added one more small compliance flourish.
 Below the customer service signature, it displayed a “Privacy Policy” reference that, in this message, appeared not to link anywhere.
 For a neighbourhood sausage stand, that would be sloppy.
 For a global travel platform handling names, travel dates, contact details, booking histories and payment context, it is harder to excuse.
 Corporate compliance is supposed to show up precisely in these dull places: templates, links, escalation paths and the operational details customers actually touch.
 Booking.com may have privacy policies, safety pages and carefully worded statements somewhere on its website, but if the real customer process reduces them to decorative footer furniture, the lesson from the breach has apparently not travelled very far.

 The larger problem is behavioural.
-Users are constantly told not to send PINs, codes, passwords, payment details or access information through insecure channels.
-They are told to distrust urgency, external links and unexpected verification requests.
-Then the official platform arrives, in a normal email, and asks for a booking PIN.
-At that point, the company is not merely failing to protect the user.
-It is teaching the user that dangerous behaviour is sometimes official policy.
+Banks, payment providers and every half-serious security awareness campaign teach users that passwords and PINs are personal.
+Support should not need them, should not know them and should certainly not ask for them through ordinary email.
+Users are also told to distrust urgency, external links and unexpected verification requests, because those are the basic mechanics of phishing.
+Then the official platform arrives in a normal email and blurs the line it should be defending.
+At that point, Booking.com is not merely failing to protect the user.
+It is teaching the user that dangerous behaviour is official policy.

-That is the real failure here.
-Not the existence of scammers, because criminals will always follow valuable data and weak habits.
-The failure is that a major travel platform, after public incidents involving reservation data, still appears to treat customer-facing security reporting as an inconvenient subcategory of booking support.
+That is the failure here.
+Not that scammers exist.
+They will always follow valuable data and weak processes.
+The failure is that a major travel platform, after public incidents involving reservation data, still appears to treat customer-facing security reporting as an awkward subcategory of booking support.
 Payments are streamlined, reservations are polished, upsells are optimised, but when a customer tries to report a cyber incident, the experience suddenly becomes archaeological.
+Safety pages do not fix that.
+Security is what happens when the customer actually needs help.

 But again, what do I know?